We have reviewed this policy to keep protocols in place in view of the increasing cases of Omicron variants.

 - Cutlery and cups will not be lent by Holiday Academy to any child and staff will be allocated their own cups.
 This is to prevent cross contamination from using cutlery, crockery and cups.
 Staff will wash their own used resources thoroughly.

-- Staff should only attend Holiday Academy if they are symptom free, have completed the required isolation period or achieved a negative test result.
-All staff and their household are eligible for testing if they display symptoms.
+- Staff should only attend Holiday Academy if they are fit to work, have completed the required isolation period or achieved a negative test result.

 - Staff hours, days, and length of day may change in order to meet childcare demands and considerations within this policy.